sythanhho/quotes/index.md

 >"You must do the things you think you cannot do."
 > - Rumi
 >"The cure for pain is in the pain."
 > - Martin Luther King Jr.
 >"I know, somehow, that only when it is dark enough can you see the stars."
+> - Kyle Chandler
+>"Opportunity does not knock, it presents itself when you beat down the door."